“Do not judge from mere appearances.” —Edwin Hubbel Chapin

-For too long our world has made judgments about others on faulty criteria.
-As a result, we’ve championed, promoted, and followed some wrong people along the way.
-We’ve judged others on the color of their skin, symmetry of their cheek bones, salary package, neighborhood of residence, eloquence of speech, designer of clothing, or model of car.
+For too long our world has measured success incorrectly.
+We have championed, promoted, and followed some wrong people along the way.
+We’ve judged others on the symmetry of their cheek bones, salary package, neighborhood of residence, eloquence of speech, designer of clothing, or model of car.
 We’ve been focused on the wrong things.
-And have made some terribly awful judgments along the way – both personally and collectively.
+And have made some terribly awful judgments along the way—both personally and collectively.

 1. Character in solitude.
 Our character is best revealed not in the the public eye, but in private.
 What we do when nobody is looking is the truest mark of our character.
 And those who display character in the dark will always reflect it in the light.